 In verse 5, you encounter: o soi un Diu gjelôs (I am a jealous God), che al fâs paidî la tristerie dai paris (who makes suffer from the wickedness of fathers) ai fîs, ai nevôts e ai bisnevôts ([unto] the children, grandchildren, and great-grandchildren) par chei che mi àn in asse (for those who hate me); that is to say, one who hates God causes his generations up to the great-grandchildren to pay the price for his iniquity.

 On the other hand, as you read in verse 6, those who love him are shown his grace: ma che al lasse cori a miârs di lôr (but he is merciful by the thousands of them) par chei che mi vuelin ben (for those who love me) e che a van indenant cu la mê leç (and who observe my law).
 Lassâ cori translates literally as to let run (compare with the English expression to let [something] go): lassâ cori can be understood in one sense as to be permissive with, to forgive; in the context of this verse, it is better understood as to be merciful with.
-As for lâ indenant, this translates literally as to go forward; it is to be understood here as to go forward (in life), to live in accordance with, to observe (in the sense of to maintain).
+As for lâ indenant, this translates literally as to go forwards; it is to be understood here as to go forwards (in life), to live in accordance with, to observe (in the sense of to maintain).

-Vocabulary: nomenâ (to mention, to name, to call upon), dibant (in vain), sparagnâ (to spare), doprâ (to use), il non (name), visâsi di (to remember), la zornade (day), la sabide (sabbath), santificâ (to sanctify, to make holy), sîs dîs (six days), lavorâ (to work), la vore (work, task), setim (seventh), il famei (male servant, manservant), la sierve (female servant, maidservant), il nemâl (animal, beast), il forest (foreigner, stranger), la cjase (house), il mâr (sea), dentri (inside, within), polsâ (to rest), par chel (for this reason), benedî (to bless), la sornade (day; variant of zornade), bandî (to sanctify, to consecrate).
+Vocabulary: nomenâ (to mention, to name, to call upon), dibant (in vain), sparagnâ (to spare), doprâ (to use), il non (name), visâsi di (to remember), la zornade (day), la sabide (sabbath), santificâ (to sanctify, to make holy), sîs dîs (six days), lavorâ (to work), la vore (work, task), setim (seventh), il famei (male servant, manservant), la sierve (female servant, maidservant), il nemâl (animal, beast), il forest (foreigner, stranger), la cjase (house), il mâr (sea), dentri (inside, within), polsâ (to rest), par chel (therefore, for this reason), benedî (to bless), la sornade (day; variant of zornade), bandî (to sanctify, to consecrate).

 Verse 7 begins with the following negated imperative: no sta nomenâ il non dal Signôr, to Diu, dibant (do not mention the name of the Lord, your God, in vain; that is, do not take the name of the Lord, your God, in vain).
 You will remember that no sta followed by an infinitive is used in Friulian to give a negated command at the level of the second-person singular.
 You will see quite a few more examples of this in the verses ahead.